dcs619/dcs619.github.io/content/posts/2018-09-05--building-for-production-with-gatsby/index.md

 YES.
 ABSOLUTELY YES.

-Why does it feel like that sixth new app tutorial isn't actually teaching me anything?
+Why does it feel like new app tutorials aren't actually teaching me anything?
 Where do I squeeze in professional development with earning my keep, pursuing healthy hobbies, and being present with family?

 Enter Gatsby.